 Are you looking for a way to save Contact Form 7 forms to the database?
 You’ve reached the right place.
-This tutorial will walk you through how to save your form database with the help of a free plugin.
-Let’s dig in…
+This tutorial will walk you through saving your form database with the help of a free plugin.
+Let’s dig in.

-In this article, I’m using the free plugin Database for Contact Form 7.
-This plugin automates the process of saving submitted info to your database.
+I’m using the free Database for Contact Form 7 plugin in this article.
+This plugin automates the process of saving submitted information to your database.

 1. Install Database for Contact Form 7 Plugin